33 Best Tips for Your Baby or Toddler at Disney World

 11. Stroller

 A sturdy stroller is a must-have when visiting Disney with an infant.
-Consider bringing your own or renting one from the park or a third party.
+Consider bringing your own stroller or renting one from the Disney theme parks or a third party.
 If you opt to rent, be sure to reserve one ahead of time to ensure availability.
 If you want to rent, consider using the link below.
 Kingdom Strollers in amazing (and I’ll get a small commission, at no cost to you).

 I highly recommend bringing a real stroller with storage underneath rather than an umbrella stroller.
 This allows you to keep all of your snacks, supplies, and souvenirs underneath or on the back.
 We continue to use a double stroller and let our seven year old ride because it speeds us up and cuts down on the complaining.
 It also acts as a good space maker for watching fireworks.